aisingapore/TagUI/docs/reference.rst

   [variable] = [value]

 | When using text in the value, surround the text in quotes, like "some text".
 This is actually treated by TagUI as JavaScript, so you can assign numbers to variables or use other JavaScript functions.
-The variable name needs to be a single word and cannot start with a number.
+The variable name needs to be a single word and cannot start with a number, and it is case sensitive.

 *Examples*